Frezo23/EasyPass/README.md

 # EasyPass
-Simple password management program, for keeping your passwords in one place.
+Simple password management program, for keeping your passwords safe in one place.

 *Contact info:
 	Email -> wilczewski.dominik@gmail.com